What Is A Nationalist In The Age Of Trump?

 There is nothing new in any of this.
 "America First" has been a Trump mantra for years.
 The suggestion that the U.S. has been fleeced by foreign partners and competitors alike has been central to his appeal to all those who find talk of "globalism" unsettling or even threatening.

-But there is something here to be discussed.
-Because Trump is highlighting this word at this moment, with the midterm elections less than two weeks away.
-And he is spotlighting the word as he presses for his wall on the southern border and provokes fears of foreign invasion by villain-izing the caravan of migrants making its way across Mexico.
+But there is something here to be discussed, because Trump is highlighting this word at this moment, with the midterm elections less than two weeks away.
+And he is spotlighting the word as he presses for his wall on the southern border and provokes fears of foreign invasion by villainizing the caravan of migrants making its way across Mexico.

 In one sense, it shouldn't be controversial for a president to call himself a nationalist.
 The leader of the nation would more or less be expected to believe in its identity, its values and its inherent worth.